NikaDarab/CinemaScope/README.md

 ## Timeframe

-This project took approximately X hours to complete, including the time spent on thinking, designing, implementing the solution and testing.
+This project took approximately 7 hours to complete, including the time spent on thinking, designing, implementing the solution and testing.
 The breakdown of the timeframe is as follows:

 ### Thinking and planning